Ipswich Bay Advisors and Naples Bay Wealth Management Home

 Most financial experts caution against borrowing from your 401(k), but they also concede that a loan may be a more appropriate alternative to an outright distribution if the funds are absolutely needed.

-3. Distributions from 401(k) plans and most other employer-sponsored retirement plans are taxed as ordinary income and, if taken before age 59½, may be subject to a 10% federal income tax penalty.
-Generally, once you reach age 73, you must begin taking required minimum distributions.
+3. Once you reach age 73 you must begin taking required minimum distributions from your 401(k) or other defined-contribution plans in most circumstances.
+Withdrawals from your 401(k) or other defined-contribution plans are taxed as ordinary income and, if taken before age 59½, may be subject to a 10% federal income tax penalty.

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 FMG Suite is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright FMG Suite.